Shell to Sea: Criticism

 Unsubstantiated allegations abound linking the IRA and Sinn Féin to the Shell to Sea campaign.
 In 2005, Michael McDowell—using Dáil privilege—claimed that Frank Connolly, an investigative journalist and a brother of one of the Colombia Three, had travelled to Colombia under a false passport.
 McDowell subsequently leaked the alleged faked passport application to a friend, the journalist Sam Smyth of the Irish Independent, and prejudiced any potential Garda investigation.
 Although Connolly denied McDowell's accusations, the controversy led to Irish American private donor Chuck Feeney withdrawing funding from the Centre for Public Inquiry, an investigative organisation which of which Frank Connolly was the director had published a report on the Corrib Gas Project, embarrassing the government.

 Stories of infiltration by political activists from outside the area and intimidation of project supporters had also been rife, but these were denied by the then independent TD Jerry Cowley and local Fine Gael TD Michael Ring.
 Ring originally supported S2S, though later changed his position.
 Gardaí also made allegations of intimidation, though no arrests were made or individuals questioned.
-The president of Belmullet chamber of commerce told the media that what was described as "intimidation" is actually boycotting of pro-Shell businesses by S2S supporters.
-He told The Irish Times: "It has never been anything more serious than that, but that is serious enough."
+The president of Belmullet chamber of commerce told the media that what said to be "intimidation" is actually boycotting of pro-Shell businesses by S2S supporters.
+He told The Irish Times: "It has never been anything more serious than that, but that is serious enough..."